Andy Kershaw: Broadcast journalism

-Kershaw has worked as a journalist for BBC Radio 4's From Our Own Correspondent, the Today programme and The World Tonight.
+Kershaw worked as a journalist for BBC Radio 4's From Our Own Correspondent, the Today programme and The World Tonight.
 He reported from the 1994 Rwanda's genocide, Angola's civil war in 1996, Sierra Leone in 2001 and repeatedly from Haiti.
 Kershaw covered the 2010 Red Shirt Revolution in Bangkok for The Independent.

-In his 1998 documentary for Radio 1, Ghosts of Electricity, Kershaw tracked down and unmasked, 32 years after the event, the heckler who shouted "Judas!" at Bob Dylan in 1966.
-In June 2005 Kershaw criticised Bob Geldof over the choice of artists due to play at Live 8, which included few black performers and even fewer Africans.
-Kershaw has put together two compilations, Great Moments of Vinyl History (1988) and More Great Moments of Vinyl History (2004), which document his wide musical taste.
+In Ghosts of Electricity, a 1998 documentary he made for Radio 1, Kershaw tracked down and unmasked, 32 years after the event, the heckler who shouted "Judas!" at Bob Dylan in 1966.
+In June 2005, Kershaw criticised Bob Geldof over the choice of artists who were due to play at Live 8, which included few black performers and even fewer Africans.
+Kershaw put together two compilations, Great Moments of Vinyl History (1988) and More Great Moments of Vinyl History (2004), which documented his wide musical taste.

 Writing

 Kershaw's autobiography, No Off Switch, was published in July 2011 by Serpent's Tail (later republished by Buster Press) and was praised by Stephen Fry among others.
-It received a negative review from Rachel Cooke in The Guardian, who says "He is always right, and those who disagree are always stupid".
+It received a negative review from Rachel Cooke in The Guardian, who said: "He is always right, and those who disagree are always stupid."

-Personal life
+Personal life and death

-Kershaw had a 17-year relationship with Juliette Banner, with whom he has two children.
+Kershaw had a 17-year relationship with the mother of his two children, a son and a daughter.
 They moved to the Isle of Man, where the relationship broke down; he repeatedly harassed her.
-In October 2007 he was convicted of breaching a restraining order which required him not to contact her, and of driving under the influence, and in January 2008, he was sentenced to three months' imprisonment for repeatedly violating this order.
+In October 2007, he was convicted of breaching a restraining order which required him not to contact her, and of driving under the influence, Subsequently, in January 2008, he was sentenced to three months' imprisonment for repeatedly violating this order.
 He was arrested a few days after his release, and at the end of that year he was given a six-month suspended sentence.

 A much-advertised BBC Radio 4 interview with him, On the Ropes, was cancelled the day before transmission in April 2009 "over fears it would impinge on the privacy of his former girlfriend and their children".
-In August 2010 he was due to return to work at the BBC.
+In August 2010, he was due to return to work at the BBC.

+Kershaw's cancer diagnosis was revealed in January 2026.
+He died in his hometown of Todmorden on 16 April 2026, aged 66.

+Kershaw's private funeral and a "memorial gig" at Leeds University, took place in May 2026.
+The memorial gig included eulogies from family and friends, as well as a video-link of a performance by Loudon Wainwright III who, over the course of 19 years, had recorded more than 60 live tracks for Kershaw, in eleven separate sessions for BBC radio.
+Billy Bragg, Martin Carthy, daughter Eliza, Wreckless Eric and others provided song performances or video messages.